 Honestly, there was no better way to end our day in Bali than by watching an epic sunset, and following it with a delicious BBQ meal on the beach!

 Uluwatu / Suluban Beach

 Uluwatu Beach is where Single Fin club is located.
-Of course, you can choose to sit the club, or any other cafes on the cliff.
+Of course, you can choose to sit the club, or any other cafés on the cliff.
 You can also go down to Uluwatu Beach or Suluban Beach to watch the surfers.
 It makes for a pretty sight during sunsets.

 Seminyak is an extremely popular sunset spot in Bali.
 Not only is it close to Denpasar, but also it’s also a very popular tourist location on its own.
-However, because it’s a tourist hub, Seminyak becomes extremely crowded during sunsets.
+However, because it’s a tourist hub, Seminyak becomes packed during sunsets.
 It’s not a peaceful experience by any standard.
 There are numerous establishments along the beach that you can sit at and enjoy the sunset.

 Seminyak was the first place we went to see the sunset when we were staying in Sanur.
 I admit the sunset was absolutely stunning.
-But after having seen the sunset and some of the other less commercial beaches in Bali, I quickly forgot about Seminyak.
+But after having seen the sunset and some other less commercial beaches in Bali, I quickly forgot about Seminyak.
 But of course, if you’re staying near the area, heading down to Seminyak Beach for the sunset is a good idea.